Infinite matroids in tropical differential algebra: Introduction

 A cornerstone of classical tropical algebraic geometry is the fundamental theorem of tropical algebraic geometry (\textsc{fttag},~\cite[Theorem 3.2.3]{MS_tropicalBook}, a generalization of Kapranov's Theorem \cite{MR2289207} for hypersurfaces), which describes in three ways the tropicalization $trop(X,v)\subset \mathbb{R}^n$ coming from algebraic subvarieties $X\subset (K^*)^n$, where $K$ is an algebraically closed field and $v:K^*\xrightarrow[]{}\mathbb{R}$ is a non-trivial valuation.
 A tropical (partial) differential analogue of this result (\textsc{fttdag}) was successfully constructed in~\cite{Fundamental_theorem_TropDiffAlgGeom,falkensteiner2020fundamental,falkensteiner2023initials} giving three different descriptions of the tropical space of formal Boolean formal power series $v_0(X)\subset \mathbb{B}[\![t_1,\ldots,t_m]\!]^n$ that come from differential algebraic (DA) varieties $X\subset {K}[\![t_1,\ldots,t_m]\!]^n$, where ${K}$ is an uncountable algebraically closed field of characteristic zero and $v_0$ is the trivial valuation.
 Note that in~\cite{boulier2021relationship} it is shown that the uncountability condition can be replaced by countably infinite transcendence degree over the field of definiton of $X$.

 A natural source of finite-dimensional vector spaces $X\subset K^E$ with $E$ infinite are the sets of solutions of systems of homogeneous linear differential equations of differential type zero with coefficients in $K[\![t_1,\ldots,t_m]\!]$.
-We explore its consequences for distinct fields $K$ satisfying or not the conditions of the (\textsc{fttdag}).
-Our main results on matroids (Theorem~\ref{Teorema: es un matroide} and Theorem~\ref{Teorema Son los Scrawls}) lead to the following result (Theorem~\ref{Teorema_Matroide_Lin}): \begin{thm} Let $E=\mathbb{N}^m$ for $m,n\geq1$ fixed and let $\trop : K^E\longrightarrow 2^E$ be the support map (Definition~\ref{def:supp_map}).
+We explore its consequences for distinct fields $K$ satisfying or not the conditions of the \textsc{fttdag}.
+Our main results on matroids (Theorem~\ref{Teorema: es un matroide} and Theorem~\ref{Teorema Son los Scrawls}) lead to the following result (Theorem~\ref{Teorema_Matroide_Lin}): \begin{theorem} Fix two positive integers $m,n$.
+Let $E=\mathbb{N}^m$ and let $\trop : K^E\longrightarrow 2^E$ be the support map (Definition~\ref{def:supp_map}).
 Let $\Sigma\subset {K}_{m,n}$ be a system of homogeneous linear differential equations of differential type zero and let $\trop(\Sol(\Sigma))\subset (2^{E})^n$ be the set of supports of $\Sol(\Sigma)$.
-Then \begin{enumerate} \item the minimal elements $\mathcal{C}(\Sol(\Sigma))$ of $\trop(\Sol(\Sigma))$ define the circuits of a matroid on $\mathbb{N}^{mn}$; \item if the cardinality of $K$ is large enough, then $\trop(\Sol(\Sigma))$ is the set of scrawls of $\mathcal{C}(\Sol(\Sigma))$. \end{enumerate} \end{thm} Obtaining that $\trop(\Sol(\Sigma))$ is the set of scrawls of $\mathcal{C}(\Sol(\Sigma))$ (see item (i)), implies in particular that, if we have two supports of solutions of $\Sigma$, then their union appears also as the support of a solution of $\Sigma$; this is, $\trop(\Sol(\Sigma))$ is a semigroup (with respect to the operation of union of sets).
-In item (ii), the assumption on the cardinality of $K$ is strict as we show in Section~\ref{sec:counterexp}.
+Then \begin{enumerate} \item the minimal elements $\mathcal{C}(\Sol(\Sigma))$ of $\trop(\Sol(\Sigma))$ define the circuits of a matroid on $[n]\times\mathbb{N}^{m}$; \item if the cardinality of $K$ is large enough, then $\trop(\Sol(\Sigma))$ itself is the set of scrawls of $\mathcal{C}(\Sol(\Sigma))$. \end{enumerate} \end{theorem} Obtaining that $\trop(\Sol(\Sigma))$ is the set of scrawls of $\mathcal{C}(\Sol(\Sigma))$ (see item (1)), implies in particular that, if we have two supports of solutions of $\Sigma$, then their union appears also as the support of a solution of $\Sigma$; this is, $\trop(\Sol(\Sigma))$ is a semigroup (with respect to the operation of union of sets).
+In item (2), the assumption on the cardinality of $K$ is strict as we show in Section~\ref{sec:counterexp}.